Petition the council

 - Ordinary petitions: these must be signed by at least 30 people but we will use our discretion where there are fewer than 30 signatories in cases where there is clear local support for action (for example where all the residents of an isolated community have petitioned for action on an issue of local concern)

 - Petitions requiring debate: petitions which contain 1,000 signatures or more will be debated by the Full Council

 - Petitions to hold a senior council officer to account: petitions which call for evidence from a senior council officer and have at least 500 signatures will trigger that response

 Issues that can be the subject of a petition

 - issues relating to our responsibilities

-- issues which affect the district of South Lakeland or communities in the area, as long as we are a position to exercise some degree of influence
+- issues which affect the district of South Lakeland or communities in the area, as long as we are in a position to exercise some degree of influence

 - anything relating to an improvement in the economic, social or environmental well-being of the district to which any of our partners could contribute

-We will respond to all the petitions we receive and we will be as flexible as we can when handling your petition so that it is considered quickly and in the most appropriate way.
+We will respond to all the petitions we receive and will be as flexible as we can when handling your petition so that it is considered quickly and in the most appropriate way.

 All petitions sent or presented to us will receive an acknowledgement within ten working days of receipt.
 This acknowledgement will set out what we plan to do with the petition.